tassneam/Credit-Card-Customers-Prediction/README.md

 # Credit-Card-Customers-Prediction
-Logistic and SVC models used on a numerical Credit Card Customers Prediction dataset with accuracies above 97% in both models
+Logistic and SVC models applied on a numerical Credit Card Customers Prediction dataset with accuracies above 97% in both models